raviqqe/typetod/readme.md

 ### How do you pronounce it?
 type-to-D
 ### What is its license?
 typetod is unlicensed.
-I mean all source codes of typetod is in public domain and anyone can utilize them for theirselves.
+I mean all source codes of typetod are in public domain and anyone can utilize them for theirselves.
 See [the page of unlicense.org](http://unlicense.org/).
 ### Who are you?